jamalmazrui/KeyLine/help/KeyLine.md

 The command saves all Outlook calendar appointments in the current directory in both .ics and .txt formats.
 Each file name is based on the fields for subject and start time.

 Several commands enable you to force common applications to close, in case they are not closing by other attempts, and their stuck state may be inhibiting KeyLine functionality.
-These commands are as follows:  KillAdobe (Adobe Reader), KillCalibre, KillChrome, KillEdSharp (a [text and code editor](https://github.com/jamalmazrui/edsharp) by this author), KillExcel, KillFileDir (a [file and directory manager](https://github.com/jamalmazrui/filedir) by this author), KillFirefox, KillIE (Internet Explorer), killJAWS, KillLibre (LibreOffice), killNVDA, KillOutlook, KillPandoc, KillPowerPoint, KillWget (used by SaveWebDir.cmd), and KillWord.
+These commands are as follows:  KillAdobe (Adobe Reader), KillCalibre, KillChrome, KillEdSharp (a [text and code editor](https://github.com/jamalmazrui/edsharp) by this author), KillExcel, KillFileDir (a [file and directory manager](https://github.com/jamalmazrui/filedir) by this author), KillFirefox, killJAWS, KillLibre (LibreOffice), killNVDA, KillOutlook, KillPandoc, KillPowerPoint, killTeams, killSlack, KillWget (used by SaveWebDir.cmd), and KillWord.

 The following commands perform miscellaneous, high-level tasks.